TheMariday/marimapper/README.md

 - [`fcmega`](https://github.com/TheMariday/FC-Mega)
 - `custom`

+If you choose a pre-built backend, remember to install its dependencies using `pip install -r backends/fadecandy/requirements.txt`

 However, your LEDs are as unique as you are, so it's super simple to implemenet your own `custom` backend by filling in the blanks in [backends/custom/custom_backend.py](backends/custom/custom_backend.py):